meedan/bridge-reader/README.md

 ### Developing the Sass theme

-- We use *sass-rails* to parse Sass with the Rails asset pipeline.
-- We use *bower-rails* to manage packages.
 - There is a Sass file that `@imports` other sass files.
 - Some of the Sass files are managed with Bower.
 - The bower libraries are not in version control, you can install them with `rake bower:install`.